-So, whether you take a break with the kids or plan a rejuvenating girlfriends’ getaway, need a quick staycation, or just want to slip away with your partner for some “we” time, here are our favorite fall getaways, researched together with TakingtheKids.com to tempt you.
+So, whether you take a break with the kids or plan a rejuvenating girlfriends’ getaway, need a quick staycation, extend a business trip or just want to slip away with your partner for some “we” time, here are our favorite fall getaways, researched together with TakingtheKids.com.

 Prepare to Have Fun

-This fall, we have hurricanes Harvey, Irma and Jose to remind us about the importance of travel insurance.
-Don’t forget that hurricane season will last through November 30th especially if you’re headed to a destination that may be impacted.
+Fall is hurricane season and as Hurricane Florence has showed, that underscores the importance of travel insurance.
+Don’t forget that hurricane season will last through November 30, 2018 in the Atlantic and Pacific, and dozens of popular destinations may be impacted.
 Travel insurance can reimburse your pre-paid, non-refundable expenses if you have to cancel your trip because your airline stops flying for 24 hours due to a natural disaster, or your destination has become uninhabitable.
 Year round, it can protect your investment if someone gets sick and you have to cancel a trip you’ve paid for, or if you have to come back early.
+And many policies insure kids free.
 More information is available at Allianz Travel Insurance.